xaverhimmelsbach/sexual-content-audio-classifier/Readme.md

 ### Creating datasets
 - Python 3.7
-- [Praat](https://www.praat.org/) as a command line program
+- [Praat](https://www.praat.org/) as a command line program.

 ## Setup
 - Create a virtual environment and install the required packages from requirements.txt.

 ### Detecting sounds
-- Todo
+- Execute `src/predict.py` with `-f path/to/audio_file -m path/to/model`.
+- Pre-trained models are included with this repository.

 ### Training the model
+- Change parameters in `src/config.py` if necessary.
+- Execute `src/train.py`.
-- Todo
+- Execute `src/validate.py`.
+- The trained models can be found in the dataset directory under `models`.

 ### Creating datasets
 `python src/create_dataset_script.py -m train -f urls_train.txt -d dataset`